lupka/phpunit-compare-images/README.md

 assertImageSimilarity($image1, $image2, $threshold = 0)
 ```

-Will fail if the two images are not within the given similarity threshold.
+Will fail if the two images ARE NOT within the given similarity threshold.

 #### assertImageDifference